 Adjunctive therapy in focal-onset seizures in patients 12 years of age or older, myoclonic seizures, and primary generalized seizures.
-Clinical Considerations with Specific Drugs

 - Renal elimination mainly (66%). - Dose should be reduced by 50% in severe liver cirrhosis. - It is significantly excreted into breast milk.